Human Trafficking Related to Labour Exploitation and Forced Labour

 Employees can be tied to their employer in many ways

-In addition to withholding the victims’ debit cards and other important documents, such as passports or residence permits, employers may restrict their victims’ freedom using many other methods.
+In addition to withholding victims’ debit cards and other important documents, such as passports or residence permits, employers may restrict their victims’ freedom using many other methods.

 Because the victims are often unfamiliar with how the Finnish society works, they are in many ways dependent on their employer and thus easier to control.